 Set up a tent on the lawn and build a campfire.
 Roast marshmallows, make s’mores or set up a barbecue.
 Eat as you revisit the fond memories you share with your father.
 Gather the family around and hold a storytelling session.
 You can even dance around the campfire.

 The internet has certainly its unparalleled benefits but there are certain things that technology cannot replace.
 Flipping through an old photo album is one such experience.
 Sit down with your father and revisit your family’s history through the photos.
 Your father might tell you untold stories from his life and your childhood.

 Call him on video

-Work commitments and the pandemic among other things has forced many to live away from their families.
+Work commitments have forced many to live away from their families.
 If you cannot meet your father, make sure he gets to see you on a video call.
 Make this call more special by inviting other members of the family to join in.

 Many of the ideas shared above can also be done even if you are not in the place as your dad.
 Technology cannot replace your presence but it can certainly get a lot of things done for you.

 Enjoy classic Asian whiskey